Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/faq.md

 - Yes, every email we return to you has been vetted through a series of checks to determine that it's not only a valid email address, but one that has been used by a human.
 All emails go through a 20 point check to ensure accuracy.

-### What is the difference between the Hero Pixel and other remarketing pixels?
+### What is the difference between the HeroPixeland other remarketing pixels?

-- The Hero Pixel allows you to own your audience by providing you with their contact details, unlike other remarketing pixels that rely solely on displaying ads through their ad networks.
+- The HeroPixelallows you to own your audience by providing you with their contact details, unlike other remarketing pixels that rely solely on displaying ads through their ad networks.

 ## Privacy and Security